Ajit-kumar-055/Shopping-App/README.md

 # Shopping-App(Android App)
-Build on using Best Buy APIs.
+-> Shopping app for electronics Items.
-Shopping app for electronics Items.
+-> Build on using Best Buy APIs.

 # Features
 1. User can see diffrent category of products like TV, Fridge , Mobile etc
 2. In one categgory can se multiple products.
 2. can add the product in cart.